The raw Wild West of Jackson Hole, Wyoming

 We left the park to go get lunch.
 Thankfully I was with a local, who knows the best-kept secrets in Jackson.
 I have never had a better sandwich.
 Ever.
 I ordered a vegetarian.
 It was made with a star ingredient – beet, and a delicious sauce.
 With homemade, fresh, thick slices of bread.
 I could eat there every day.
 I wrote Picnic Coffee and Cafe in my travel journal, so I will never forget to go there whenever I return to Jackson.

 Next we went to the Jackson Hole Historical Society & Museum.
 They provide a one-hour walking tour, which we took.
 The docent made a comment about Jackson evolving from farming to ranching to tourism, but they have always been conscientious to preserve their history.
-I, for one, am incredibly thankful for that.
+I, for one, am thankful for that.
 I know most people come here to hike and see the natural beauty.
-I did that on my last visit, and it was glorious.
-No doubt.
+I did that on my last visit.
 But the Wild West history is equally as alluring.
 The Museum bookstore is enormous.
 Jackson Hole history is well documented.
 The Historical society also houses genealogical records of the people who once lived here: letters, photos, documents, and manuscripts.
-In your research, please share with the world what you find on Ancestry.com and/or FamilySearch.org.
+If you ancestors ever lived in the region, these are the types of places where you could find them.

 cabin at Mormon Row